- Baby's Care After a Cesarean Delivery

 A complete physical exam is an important part of newborn care.
 Each body system is carefully checked for signs of health and normal function.

 - Planning to Be Away from Your Baby: Introducing a Bottle

 You’ve been breastfeeding your baby up until now—but it’s time to return to work.
 You haven’t given her a bottle with breast milk yet.
 When should you make the change?
 Here are tips to make a successful transition from breast to bottle.

 For mothers who breastfeed, some may be more susceptible to plugged ducts than others.
 Get some quick tips on how to avoid and manage this concern, so you can keep you and your baby happy and healthy.

 Detailed information on preparing for your new baby

 - Preparing the Family

 Most families soon find ways to adjust to the changes that take place after a baby is born.
 But it is helpful to prepare some family members for what is ahead.

 - Skin Color Changes

 The color of a baby's skin can often help identify possible problems in another area of the body.
-It is important for you to call your doctor if certain skin color changes occur.
+Here are some skin color changes to be aware of.